Where premier talent and top companies connect and work together.

-When managing the lifecycle of independent talent recruitment, there are many dynamics and nuances to talent investment, which can be described by three phases – Acquisition, Enablement, and Management.
+There are many dynamics at play when it comes to managing the lifecycle of independent talent.
+This lifecycle can best be described by three phases: Acquisition, Enablement, and Management.
 In my last post, I focused on the acquisition phase of the lifecycle, and today we will dive into the next element: enablement.

 When you pull the trigger on purchasing a stock, the transaction flows through your broker, and gets distributed to an exchange where a market maker fills the purchase, likely offsetting their risk by purchasing back the asset they just sold you.
 In addition, the transaction flows through a clearinghouse, a stock transfer agent, and a securities depository.
 It is important to keep in mind that all of this is highly regulated by government authorities to ensure taxes are handled, controls are maintained, and that suspect transactions are identified for national security interests.

-As we alluded to in Part 1 of this series, a manager’s responsibility is to deploy capital (financial and human) to achieve a return.
-In the “human capital” market, the enablement of resources within an organization can be lengthy and expensive.
+As we alluded to in Part 1 of this series, a manager’s responsibility is to deploy capital (both financial and human) to achieve a return.
+In the human capital market, the enablement of resources within an organization can be lengthy and expensive.

-As engagement continues to increase in the use of the “On-Demand” workforce, time to productivity is the critical metric to optimize and streamline.
-While many of these enablement steps can’t be fully eliminated, in our experience we find that within enterprises there are usually significant opportunities to increase coordination, introduce automation, and eliminate inefficient steps.
+As enterprises increase their use of independent professional talent—building an on-demand workforce—time to productivity is the critical metric to optimize and streamline.
+While many of these enablement steps can’t be fully eliminated, in our experience, we find that within enterprises there are usually significant opportunities to increase coordination, introduce automation, and eliminate inefficient steps.

 John Dahlberg, VP Solutions Design, leads the Solutions Design and Delivery Team in its integration and delivery of MBO’s comprehensive suite of independent workforce engagement solutions to enterprise clients and strategic partners.